Linear elasticity: Displacement formulation

 where $\lambda$ and $\mu$ are Lamé parameters.

 In this way, the only unknowns left are the displacements, hence the name for this formulation.
-The governing equations obtained in this manner are called the elastostatic equations, the special case of the Navier–Cauchy equations given below.
+The governing equations obtained in this manner are called the elastostatic equations, the special case of the steady Navier–Cauchy equations given below.

 Once the displacement field has been calculated, the displacements can be replaced into the strain-displacement equations to solve for strains, which later are used in the constitutive equations to solve for stresses.

 The biharmonic equation

 The elastostatic equation may be written: